 How Our Expertise Helped Dana Petroleum

-Oil & Gas Corrosion provided comprehensive support to Dana Petroleum; Ivan Gutierrez has been involved with the project team since 2012 and in March 2015, Ivan was appointed Materials and Corrosion Discipline Authority for Dana Petroleum.
+OGC Energy provided comprehensive support to Dana Petroleum; Ivan Gutierrez has been involved with the project team since 2012 and in March 2015, Ivan was appointed Materials and Corrosion Discipline Authority for Dana Petroleum.
 In this role Ivan has helped Dana Petroleum to overcome many challenges in areas including FPSO EPC interface, SURF and marine installation technical advice as well as Safety Case support.

-Oil & Gas Corrosion’s technical input helped Dana Petroleum to complete the Western Isles Development Project assuring regulatory compliance and integrity of the asset.
+OGC Energy's technical input helped Dana Petroleum to complete the Western Isles Development Project assuring regulatory compliance and integrity of the asset.